 Taussig said most of the work to certify that funds were used properly and the loan is eligible for forgiveness falls on the lender but that small businesses can work to improve the process and better position themselves for loan forgiveness after the eight-week period.

 "My advice to small business owners is … make sure you are documenting the payroll you're making to those employees," he said.
 "Thoroughly make that payroll statement over those eight weeks available to the lender, as well as the other 25% of the funding."

 With that information in hand, Taussig said, lenders can easily demonstrate to the SBA the loan should be forgiven.

 Additional coronavirus resources for small businesses from business.com

 There are other elements of the CARES Act that can help provide relief to small businesses as well.
 These include Emergency Economic Injury Grants, which provide up to $10,000 of relief to eligible small businesses.
 In addition, the SBA provides Economic Injury Disaster Loans of up to $2 million, Friedrich said.

 "It's important to understand if you claim [these grants or loans], you may no longer qualify for the Payroll Protection Program loan or its forgiveness, and vice versa," she added.
 "In many cases, the Payroll Protection Program is the right option for small- to medium-sized businesses, but it's important you work with your lender, financial advisor or attorney to determine what's right for you."

 If you're one of the millions of small businesses impacted by the coronavirus pandemic and associated economic impacts, business.com has several resources dedicated to helping you weather the storm.

-For more information on ways to stay afloat during this challenging time, see our COVID-19 resource page or connect with other business owners and professionals in our community for mutual support and advice.
+For more information on ways to stay afloat during this challenging time, see our COVID-19 resource page.